Nobuyuki Tsujii: Accolades

 At a press conference held on April 22, 2024, Dr. Clemens Trautmann, President of Deutsche Grammophon commented: "I was captivated when I heard him [Tsujii] perform in London last year.
 He's a truly exciting musician, blessed with rare musical inventiveness and insight, which may also stem from the fact that he perceives the world differently.
 His playing goes straight to the heart, propelled by his phenomenal technique and the uncanny richness of sound he draws from the piano."

 Conductor Eduardo Strasser said to Australian Broadcasting Corporation in October 2024: "It's a joy to work with Nobu.
 I cannot even call it work.
 (His) goal is sharing his passion for music and music alone.
 He doesn't speak much, and (there is) nothing to be said, because everything is through his music."

+Critic Juan Carlos Tellechea wrote in 2026: "The space and definition that Nobuyuki Tsujii gives to each note infuse a simplicity that music, so often performed on this program, so desperately craves.
+Beyond his enormous rhythmic drive and mastery of dynamic control and contrast, it is this clarity and diaphanousness—in the attack and release of each note, as well as in the overall architecture of the pieces—that distinguishes this outstanding soloist."